 In the short term, we don’t expect to use this approach to request information on organisations’ greenhouse gas emissions or strategies for reducing their emissions.

 Requests are intended to inform development of the national adaptation plan and future national climate change risk assessments.

 The Ministry for the Environment can request information on behalf of the Minister for Climate Change.
-Reporting organisations should expect to receive an information request from us sometime after the publication of the national climate change risk assessment.
+Reporting organisations should expect to receive an initial information request from us in August 2020.

 We are aware many organisations have been significantly impacted by COVID-19.
 We will be considerate of time and resources when asking for information.

 We plan to use the information to inform development of the national adaptation plan.
 The plan will include the Government’s objectives and strategies for adapting to climate change.
 It is due to be completed in 2022.

 Some organisations may also be required to provide information under the proposed mandatory climate-related financial disclosures regime.

 Publicly listed companies, insurers, banks and some investors would be required to disclose financially material risks and opportunities from climate change that may have an impact on financial performance in annual or financial reports.